The first real job in my life.

 Reminiscing upon the decision, it wasn’t really a decision.
 It was a cause of past decisions—when I still had a choice.
 Now, it was just another step I had to take treading the dusty path.
 Quitting school, partying till the crack of dawn while my classmates were having a good night sleep, resting for an exam the next day; leaving my father’s bakery—this whole trajectory led me here.
 Cause and effect.

 It was all arranged for me.
 The only thing I had to do was to deliver the money to the Dutchmen and drive the car back home.
 That’s a 14-hour trip we are talking about—you can be sure I had some “painkillers” on me.
 A $100 worth of cocaine in my nostrils later, I arrived to welcome a foggy, early morning’s Rotterdam’s sky.
-Checked-in at the already paid hotel crashed, and woke up to a sturdy series of knocks on my room-doors, way past the sun-down.
+Checked-in at the already paid hotel; crashed, and woke up to a sturdy series of knocks on my room-doors, way past the sun-down.
 Three guys stood right in front of me.

-A set of greying, dark, two-day beards, shadows under their eyes and a semi-paranoid look confirmed they can’t be other than my guys.
+A set of greying, dark, two-day beards, shadows under their eyes and a semi-paranoid look confirmed they couldn’t be other than my guys.
 I welcomed the colleagues in and served them some leftover white-powder.
 When the cocaine and the conversation, fuelled by broken English started to run on fumes, they became jumpy.
 “See you!”
 I tossed the keys to the other side of the table, fearing what the second rendezvous might bring.

 My nerves were slowly starting to follow me, wear me down wherever I went.
 Even to the “coffee-shops” (one can buy and smoke weed there!) where the thick, legalised veggie fumes filled up the ceiling, causing the lights to dim more and more.
-Almost like an overture for the incoming life on “auto-pilot”.
+Almost like an overture for the incoming life on “auto-pilot.”

 There was no time for breakfast.
-I had to pick up the car god knows where-in some Gastarbeiter, second-class district on the outskirts of the city.
+I had to pick up the car god knows where—in some Gastarbeiter, second-class district on the outskirts of the city.
 I felt like I was in a movie scene where the “good” and the “bad” guys stood on each side of the road with rolling tumbleweed cutting in between the flared-up crossfire.
 The fellas surely must have known I was a complete rookie, but even so, they decided not to exploit this fact.
 For that, I’m still thankful.
-We shook hands, they gave me the keys, everything went smoothly.
+We shook hands; they gave me the keys, everything went smoothly.
 I even got a gram for the road.

 “We shook hands, they gave me the keys, everything went smoothly.
 I even got a gram for the road.”

 Right at the time when my 20-year old brother was taking over dad’s bakery business-entrusted with running all the family’s fortune-I was shaking with cold-sweats about to start an international border incident.
 Ironically, cold sweats are the body’s response in a “fight-or-flight” situation.
-The body obviously still hadn’t figured out it was trapped in a mind with no decisions left.
+The body still hadn’t figured out it was trapped in a mind with no decisions left.

 You’ve probably heard the saying: “The road to success is paved with failure.”
 In my case, failure was paving its own road.
 One brick at a time.
 And there were many more bricks to come.